Smartphones have been the wanderer’s companion since the advent of GPS and Maps.

 Another major issue that you find in exploring the backcountry is the integration of the various tools that you have looked up to visit the place.

 You may have downloaded a map that would help you trail the place.
-There are online map services that help you track the route that you might want to explore.
+There are some online map services and location tracking apps that help you track the route that you might want to explore.

 The scenic points that are worthy of exploring are mentioned in another online tool, while you have made tweaks along the route on another tool altogether.
 When you start exploring, you have to switch through these different tools to know the route you do rather take.

-What you need is a powerful offline navigation app that will help you with exploring.
+What you need is a powerful offline GPS navigation app that will help you with exploring.

 Here, we will talk about one such app that is truly ruling the roost when it comes to helping with navigation along the backcountry.